 A "republic" is where the people are king, ruling the country through their public servants called representatives.

-When a person pledges allegiance to the Flag, they are saying that we, the people, are the king, not some power-usurping totalitarian deep state.
+When a person pledges allegiance to the Flag, they are pledging allegiance to us being in charge of ourselves.
+They are saying that we, the people, are the king, not some power-usurping totalitarian deep state dictator.

-When someone protest the flag, they are surrendering self-rule.
+When someone protests the flag, they are effectively saying:

-"I don't want to be the king anymore, I protest this system where I participate in ruling myself, I would rather relinquish authority over my life to the government."
+"I don't want to be the king anymore, I protest this system where I participate in ruling myself, I would rather relinquish authority over my life to deep-state government bureaucrats."

 Whether they fully realize it or not, those who dishonor the flag are effectively rejecting: